Recent Updates and Articles

 St. Thomas Aquinas, In Libros Sententiarum, Chapter IV, Section 31, 2, 3: “Marital relations are contrary to nature when either the right receptacle or the proper position required by nature is avoided.
 In the first case it is always a mortal sin because no offspring can result, so that the purpose of nature is completely frustrated.
 But in the second case [of inappropriate sexual positions that are procreative] it is not always a mortal sin, as some say, though it can be the sign of a passion which is mortal; at times the latter can occur without sin, as when one’s bodily condition does not permit any other method.
 In general, this practice is more serious the more it departs from the natural way.”

-The above of course refutes the idea that St. Thomas does not teach that spouses can sin in their sexual acts by their unnecessary, lustful, or passionate acts or deeds—such as lustful kisses and touches—since St. Thomas even teaches that married spouses can commit the mortal sin of “passion” by merely performing another sexual position beside from the missionary position, even though this act is procreative in itself.
+The above of course refutes the idea that St. Thomas does not teach that spouses can sin in their sexual acts by their unnecessary, lustful, or passionate acts or deeds—such as lustful kisses and touches—since St. Thomas even teaches that married spouses can commit the mortal sin of “passion” by merely performing another sexual position beside from the missionary position (man on top of woman), even though this act is procreative in itself.

 St. Thomas Aquinas, Summa Theologica, Second Part of the Second Part, Q. 151, Art.
 4: “I answer that, As stated above (Objection 2), "pudicitia" [purity] takes its name from "pudor," which signifies shame.
 Hence purity must needs be properly about the things of which man is most ashamed.
 Now men are most ashamed of venereal acts, as Augustine remarks (De Civ.
 Dei xiv, 18), so much so that even the conjugal act, which is adorned by the honesty [Cf. 145] of marriage, is not devoid of shame: and this because the movement of the organs of generation is not subject to the command of reason, as are the movements of the other external members.
 Now man is ashamed not only of this sexual union but also of all the signs thereof, as the Philosopher observes (Rhet.
 Ii, 6).
 Consequently purity regards venereal matters properly, and especially the signs thereof, such as impure looks, kisses, and touches.
 And since the latter are more wont to be observed, purity regards rather these external signs [i.e., looks, kisses, and touches], while chastity regards rather sexual union.”